Unallocated Space is a place for collaborative education and research. We want you to visit our space and get involved!

 Check our occupancy sensor to find out if we’re in the space.

 Generally, the best time to visit is Wednesday evenings after 6 PM.
 We try to schedule events and get a critical mass of people to the space on Wednesdays.
-However, we’re open almost every night of the week, all day on weekends and quite often during the week.
+However, we’re open almost every night of the week, and often all day on weekends.
 Check out our events calendar for upcoming activities and events at the space.
+Please note that we are not allowed to have animals in the space.

 What to expect at UAS